jeff-wise/do/README.md

 purely functional such as Kotlin, Swift, or Typescript try to mimic the exact APIs or programming patterns used in pure functional languages such as Haskell or OCaml.
 But those interfaces and patterns do not usually translate well on two levels: the language level and the user level.

-These newer hybrid programming languages may have sum types and parametric polymorphism, but in practice they are still far less expressive than Haskell at both the value and type level.
-Therefore, the translated interfaces are also less expressive and lose a lot of the benefits they had.
+Newer hybrid programming languages may have sum types and parametric polymorphism, but in practice they are still far less expressive than Haskell at both the value and type level.
+Therefore, the translated interfaces are also less expressive and lose a lot of the benefits.
-Secondly, the average Haskell programmer has a decent understanding of type systems and algebraic structures like monoids and functors, as well as general skills in programming with immutability, higher-order functions, and lack of side-effects, but the average programmer does not.
+Secondly, the average Haskell programmer has a decent understanding of type systems and algebraic structures like monoids and functors, as well as general skills in programming with immutability, higher-order functions, and lack of side-effects, but the average programmer does not, so the same structures and interfaces do not work in other languages simply because no one will be able to use them.

 This library is an attempt to take the best and core parts of error handling (and a few other things) in pure functional languages and implement them in a way